 COMPLIANCE EXAMINATION

-The ELNO must, where the Registrar conducts under the ECNL a compliance examination in relation to the ELNO, comply with section 33 of the ECNL and the Compliance Examination Procedure.
+The ELNO must, where the Registrar conducts under the ECNL a Compliance Examination in relation to the ELNO, comply with section 33 of the ECNL and the Compliance Examination Procedure.

 REPORTS

 Monthly Report

 The ELNO must, within 10 Business Days of the expiration of each month in which the ELNO operates the ELN, make publicly available and provide to the Registrar a report relating to the ELNO’s compliance with the Operating Requirements set out in Category Four in Schedule 3.